 Pros of Used Cars

 Buying a used car is a far more affordable option most of the time.
-Opting for something in the used department is a great way to walk away with a bigger and better car than what your budget would have allowed with a new vehicle.
+Opting for something in the used department, like certified used Toyotas, is a great way to walk away with a bigger and better car than what your budget would have allowed with a new vehicle.

 In this regard, you’ll either be able to use your entire budget for a bigger and perhaps more high-spec vehicle, or purchase a smaller, cheaper car and save money in the long run.